 An Azure subscription has a trust relationship with Azure Active Directory (Azure AD).
 A subscription trusts Azure AD to authenticate users, services, and devices.

-When you associate a subscription to a different directory, users that have roles assigned using role-based access control (RBAC) will lose their access.
-Classic subscription administrators (Service Administrator and Co-Administrators) will also lose access.
+When you associate a subscription to a different directory, users that have roles assigned using role-based access control (RBAC) lose their access.
+Classic subscription administrators, including Service Administrator and Co-Administrators, also lose access.

 Before you begin

 Review the following list of changes that will occur after you associate or add your subscription, and how you might be affected:

 - Users that have been assigned roles using RBAC will lose their access